-WSSSPE3 also included two professional event organizers/facilitators from Knowinnovation who helped the organizing committee members plan the workshop agenda, and during the workshop, they actively engaged participants with variously tools, activities, and reminders.
+WSSSPE3 also included two professional event organizers/facilitators from Knowinnovation who helped the organizing committee members plan the workshop agenda, and during the workshop, they actively engaged participants with various tools, activities, and reminders.

 This report is based on collaborative notes taken during the workshop, which were linked from the GitHub issues that represented the potential and actual working groups8.
-Overall, the report discusses the organization work done before the workshop (§2); the keynote (§3); a series of lightning talks (§4).
-The report also gives summaries of action plans proposed by the working groups (§5), and some conclusions (§6).
-Lists of the organizing committee (Appendix A), the registered attendees (Appendix B), and the travel award recipients (Appendix C) are compiled.
-Finally, the report includes longer descriptions of the activities that occurred in each of the working groups that made substantial progress (Appendices D-L).
+Overall, the report discusses the organization work done before the workshop (§2), the keynote (§3), and the lightning talks presented at the meeting (§4).
+The report also gives summaries of action plans proposed by the working groups (§5), then gives longer descriptions of the activities that occurred in each of the working groups that made substantial progress (§6), and provides some conclusions (§7).
+The appendices contain lists of the organizing committee (Appendix A), the registered attendees (Appendix B), and the travel award recipients (Appendix C).

-2. Calls for Participation
+(2) Calls for Participation